CoderSales/Quantitative-Research-Methods-Research-Project-version-2/Documentation/04/06HemodynamicResponsePlotWorking.md

 Note:

-Quote: "Each image is made of thousands of almost-cubic elements called voxels."
+Quote: "Each image is made of thousands of almost-cubic elements called **voxels**."

-Quote: "The size of a voxel (typically on the order of 3 × 3 × 3 mm) represents the lower limit of the spatial resolution of an image."
+Quote: "The size of a **voxel** (typically on the order of 3 × 3 × 3 mm) represents the *lower limit of the spatial resolution of an image*."

 ____